 Although students do not register for courses until they arrive in Latin America, there is limited course information available on each university's website.
 Students should use these listings as guides to the types of courses that will be available to them and as a basis for discussion with their academic advisors.
-In addition to three university courses and an internship (or four university courses), students are required to take the writing course during their first term of study in Latin America.
+In addition to three university courses and an internship (or four university courses), students are required to take the writing course during their first term of study in Brazil.

 Click here for a list of available disciplines by university in Brazil.

 Belo Horizonte, also known as the Garden City, is the capital of Minas Gerais, a prosperous mining region in the mountains about 250 miles north of Rio de Janeiro.
 Home to 2.5 million people, the city has a pronounced sense of community and family that students find inviting.
 Students enroll at the private Pontifícia Universidade Católica de Minas Gerais.
 Access available courses by selecting an area of study from this list.